 Only after contemplating this for a bit, in an attempt to digest exactly what was being communicated, did I connect this detail with rudiments learned in fourth grade: our atmosphere, the air we breathe, behaves as and shares the same characteristics as liquid.
 Buoyancy, currents, temperature, flow, density, pressure, etc. are all properties inherent in both.
 Isn’t that intriguiging?

-Now I’m scratching my head and wondering how Moses, who (according to tradition) recorded these words some six thousand years ago, would/could know anything about the scientific properties of air or water.
+Now I’m scratching my head and wondering how Moses, who (according to tradition) recorded these words some thirty-four hundred years ago, would/could know anything about the scientific properties of air or water.
 Even a few hundred years ago, we hadn’t identified this kind of stuff, yet copies of the Bible exist that are older than this.

 I read an article where researchers claim all humans are wired for belief in the spiritual.
-Universally across this globe, every civilization (including those of antiquity) has developed some form of religion.
+Universally, across this globe, every civilization (including those of antiquity) has developed some form of religion.
 Why?
 Evolution teaches that our biology, our physiology, and behaviors develop intrinsically as a consequence of promoting survival.
-What evolutionary benefit is gained from our belief in (a) power(s) greater than ourselves?
+But what evolutionary benefit to “promote survival” is gained from our belief in (a) power(s) greater than ourselves?

 Wishing you and yours a profoundly happy and blessed holiday season.